CERT-Polska/ursadb/docs/syntax.md

 ## Select into

-When select result can be large, it's a good idea to save it to a temporary
+When a select result can be large, it's a good idea to save it to a temporary
 iterator:

 ```
-select into iterator {11 22 33}
+select into iterator {11 22 33};
 ```

 Files can be read later incrementally with `iterator pop` command.